Orientation data for coherent sheaves on the local projective plane: Introduction

 \section{Introduction}

-Orientation data is an important ingredient in the definition of Motivic Donaldson-Thomas theory \cite{BJM} \cite{KS}.
-Roughly speaking, an orientation data is a square root of the canonical bundle on a moduli stack satisfying some compatibility conditions.
-As illustrated in \cite{Dav}, a choice of orientation data is necessary for the map from the Hall algebra of stack functions to the Grothendieck ring of motivic weights to be a ring homomorphism.
+Orientation data is an important ingredient in the definition of Motivic Donaldson-Thomas (DT) theory \cite{BJM19} \cite{KS}.
+Roughly speaking, an orientation data is a square root of the virtual canonical bundle on a moduli stack satisfying some compatibility conditions.
+A choice of orientation data is necessary to define a global Motivic DT invariants \cite{BJM19}.
+As illustrated in \cite{Dav}, a choice of orientation data satisfying the cocycle condition (see Definition \ref{def1}) is necessary for the map from the Hall algebra of stack functions to the Grothendieck ring of motivic weights to be a ring homomorphism.
 The existence of orientation data had been shown in many studies.
 For example it is shown in \cite{Dav} that there exists a canonical orientation data for the moduli stack of quiver representations, and in \cite{Tod} that the trivial bundle on the moduli stack of finite length sheaves on a CY 3-fold defines an orientation data for that moduli stack.

 In this note, we consider the orientation data on local $\mathbb{P}^2$: $Tot(O_{\mathbb{P}^2}(-3))$, we denote this space by $Y$, and $\pi:Y\rightarrow \mathbb{P}^2$ be the projection.
 There is a derived equivalence \cite{Bri05}: